avifoxi/impj_ride4reform_fundraising_app/TODOS/march_17.md

 	- move all shared html to partials, ensure we render from partials rather than custom html in each form. => revise older work to call partials as the newer forms do now, and test

 test mailing addresses controller

+integrate mailer into controllers
+	- donation controllers
+		-- work on view for thank you email for org donation -- thank you organizational names of donors -- show where ?